munificent/craftinginterpreters/book/global-variables.md

 1. The compiler adds a global variable's name to the constant table as a string every time an identifier is encountered.
 It creates a new constant each time, even if that variable name is already in a previous slot in the constant table.
-That's wasteful in the common case when the same variable is referenced multiple times by the same function and increases the odds of filling up the constant table and running out slots, since we only allow 256 constants in a single chunk.
+That's wasteful in cases where the same variable is referenced multiple times by the same function.
+That in turn increases the odds of filling up the constant table and running out slots, since we only allow 256 constants in a single chunk.

     Optimize this.
 How does your optimization affect the performance of the compiler?
 Is this the right trade-off?